maoiscat/mpv-osc-framework/README.md

 dispatchEvent('event_name', args)
 ```

-This function dispatch events for current layout.
+This function dispatch events for all layouts.
 Then the function in **element.responder\['event_name'\]** will be called if it exists for every single element in current layout, except that a responder returns **false** and terminates this event.

 ## Mouse Action Support